davidfit21/Sentiment_Analysis/README.md

-# Sentiment Analysis Using Deep Learning Methods
+# Sentiment Analysis On Movie Reviews

 ## Table of Contents
 - [Description](#description)